bilal7ali/Gym-Bot/README.md

 # Gym-Bot

-This program autobooks gym slots on the Crunch Fitness website
+This program autobooks workout slots on the Crunch Fitness website

 # How?